-Jabra Halo 2 review
+Jabra Halo 2 full review

 We were fans of the original Halo headphones, but now Jabra has released the new Halo 2s, which it claims provide even better sound quality.